Ria424/developers-animatesdk-docs/Library_object/Library17.md

 #### Description

-Method; sets the property for all selected library items (ignoring folders).
+Method; Sets the property for all selected library items (ignoring folders).

 #### Example